 We have 4 tiers of plans, depending on your business size and needs.
-Our pricing plans also offer custom pricing packages to suit your volumes if your requirements exceed the features offered by the maximum tier.
+Our pricing plans also offer custom pricing packages if your requirements exceed the features offered by the maximum tier.

 We have 4 tiers of plans, depending on your business size, and all of our pricing plans for multi-channel retailers can be found here.
 If your requirements exceed the features offered by the maximum tier, we offer custom pricing packages to suit your business needs as well.